Jim Hartog

 James Paul Hartog (born March 10, 1950, San Mateo, California) is an American jazz saxophonist, known primarily as a baritone saxophonist.

 Hartog attended Grinnell College and the New England Conservatory of Music, taking a bachelor's from the latter in 1980.
 He played with Tom Varner in the late 1970s and with Jaki Byard from 1977 to 1982, and was a founder of the 29th Street Saxophone Quartet, playing with the group from 1982 to 1996.
 From 1985 to 1989 he also worked as an A&R man and producer for New Note Records.
 Other performance associations include Karl Berger, Bobby Watson, Carmen Lundy, Keshavan Maslak, East Down Septet, Mingus Big Band, and the Vanguard Jazz Orchestra.
-He led a quartet in the 1990s with Terrell Stafford, Steve Johns, Essiet Essiet, and Pete McCann as sidemen.
+He led a quartet in the 1990s with Terell Stafford, Steve Johns, Essiet Essiet, and Pete McCann as sidemen.